-"This issue was discovered by Mark J Cox <mark@awe.com>.
-The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CAN-2004-0227 to this issue."
+Mark J Cox .
+"This issue The Common was discovered by Vulnerabilities and Exposures proiect (cve.mitre.ora) assigned has the name CAN-2004-0227 to this issue."

-- o LANGUAGE An additional Italian language translation has been added.
+- LANGUAGE An additional Italian language translation has been added.
 One, by Davide Morelli, was included in 1.19.1 but not announced.
 However like buses another one has come along, from Tolmino Muccitelli, and so they are both now present.
 The original translation is accessible by selecting it_it as the language whereas the new one is it_it2.
 I would prefer if they were merged as two versions of one language is not easy to maintain when I don't know what the differences mean! - LANGUAGE A version of Argentinian Spanish by Fernando Diaz has also been included and is accessible by setting your language to es_ar.
 As with all the language translations I cannot vouch for the completeness or accuracy of the language files so feel free to feedback any updates you think should be made. - NOTE None of the non-English language files in this release do not contain any translations of the new, or modified, tokens which have been introduced in this release.
 All new or modified tokens are included in the language files in English.
 There will shortly be a point release which includes these language updates assuming I can get translations of them in a reasonable timescale.